How to Lose Weight Safely

 The first step is finding out what your triggers are.
 Is it stress, anger, anxiety, or depression in a certain part of your life?
 Or is food your main reward when something good happens?

 Next, try to notice when those feelings come up, and have a plan ready to do something else instead of eating.
 Could you take a walk?
-Text a friend?
+Text or talk to a friend?